zzzprojects/docs/learnentityframeworkcore.com/pages/querying/join.md

 ## External Resources - Join

 The following videos are useful if you want to see `LeftJoin`, `RightJoin`, and `GroupJoin` in practical examples.
 The first focuses on the new `LeftJoin` and `RightJoin` operators in .NET 10 with EF Core 10.
 The second adds a practical comparison with navigation-property queries, while the third helps illustrate the grouped result shape produced by LINQ `GroupJoin`.
+The fourth provides a concise walkthrough of `LeftJoin` and `RightJoin` with visual explanations, code, and executed results.

 ### Video 1 - EF Core 10 Finally Adds LeftJoin + RightJoin (Too Little, Too Late?)